princenaman/adoniswebsocket/README.md

   }
  ```

- Use the test directory to load test the socket.
+ Use the client.js and package.json to load test the socket.